Ender-ing/wre-docs/docs/contribution/maintenance/render-activity/launch-activity.md

 The *launch activity* consists of a few elements:

-### Launch Logo

-The logo of the service being used
+- **Launch Logo**: The logo of the service/subdomain being used!

-### Loading bar

-A loading bar that is meant to indicate an undetermined loading process.
+- **Loading bar**: A loading bar that is meant to indicate an undetermined loading process.

 ## How it works